xorxornop/ObscurCore/README.md

 ObscurCore
 ==========

-A general purpose, easy to use, highly customisable and extensible encryption and data packaging library.
+A general purpose, customisable, and extensible encryption and data packaging library.

 Thanks
 ------